wintercounter/ccss/web/docs/introduction/some-story.md

 1. Press `b`
 1. ~~Press `Tab` => `block`~~

-The letters are basically a shorthand and once you get more familiar and comfortable with them you can get even more efficient than writing regular CSS.
+The letters are a shorthand and once you get more familiar and comfortable with them, you can get even more efficient than writing regular CSS.

-> You don't necessarily need to write CSS such way.
+> You don't necessarily need to write CSS such a way.
 It's also a plan to provide
 > tools that helps you use CSS in your existing codebase for
 > production builds only for example.